berryscottr/magic-8ball/README.md

 ### SL Matchups
 `!sl`

-This command returns the expected points of every skill level matchup to the #strategy channel in both markdown text and a link to the [heatmap](https://raw.githubusercontent.com/berryscottr/magic-8ball/main/data/images/slMatchupAverages.svg).
+This command returns the expected points of every skill level matchup to the #strategy channel in both markdown text and links.

+The embedded links have averages, medians, and modes for each skill level matchup. and a link to the [heatmap](https://raw.githubusercontent.com/berryscottr/magic-8ball/main/data/images/slMatchupAverages.svg).
 ### Lineups
 `!inn`